algorys/sysadmin/tutoriel/en/_posts/2017-05-04-alignak-install.md

 alignak-arbiter -c /usr/local/etc/alignak/daemons/arbiterd.ini -a /usr/local/etc/alignak/alignak.cfg
 ```

-If you've some errors, you'll find logs in `usr/local/var/log/alignak/` for each daemons.
-If you've installed and configure the `module-logs`, you'll have `monitoring-logs.log` in addition.
+If there are some errors, you will find logs in `usr/local/var/log/alignak/` for each daemons.
+If you installed and configured the `module-logs`, you'll have `monitoring-logs.log` in addition.

 # Start/Stop alignak webui

-Have a backend and daemons is cool, but see them in an interface should be better.
-For that, you've the Alignak WebUI.
+Having a backend and running daemons is cool, but viewing them in an interface should be better.
+For that, you have the Alignak WebUI.

-To start Webui, we'll do the same as for backend, we make script with _screen_ tool.
+To start Webui, we'll do the same as for the backend, we make script with _screen_ tool.

 ```bash
 # Start file